andyglick/maven-multi-level-modules-project/README.md

 design decision on the part of the Maven developers.

 ## The Solution

-It may be worth saying that when I looked at this evening I no longer remembered what the Maven -pl option indicated, it turns out that -pl is an abreviation for --projects

 So in the case of executing the test phase only in the maven-multiple-level-modules-first module the syntax turned out to be: